jonv11/jonv11-solitaire-onepager/docs/CONTRIBUTING.md

 ## Node projects

 - Use `npm install` to add or update dependencies and commit the resulting `package-lock.json`.
-- Continuous Integration uses Node.js LTS 20 and runs `npm ci` for clean installs.
+- Continuous Integration uses Node.js LTS 20 and runs Jest with coverage.
+See `.github/workflows/test.yml`.
 - CI fails if `package.json` and `package-lock.json` drift out of sync.

 ---